JonasGeiping/breaching/README.md

 For language data, you can load `wikitext` which we split into separate users on a per-article basis, or the `stackoverflow` and `shakespeare` FL datasets from tensorflow federated, which are already split into users (installing `tensorflow-cpu` is required for these tensorflow-federated datasets).

+Further, nothing stops you from skipping the `breaching.cases` sub-module and using your own code to load a model and dataset.
+An example can be found in `minimal_example.py`.

 ## Metrics

 We implement a range of metrics which can be queried through `breaching.analysis.report`.
 Several metrics (such as CW-SSIM and R-PSNR) require additional packages to be installed - they will warn about this.
 For language data we hook into a range of huggingface metrics.
 Overall though, we note that most of these metrics give only a partial picture of the actual severity of a breach of privacy, and are best handled with care.